Centre for Behavioural and Experimental Social Science (CBESS)

 Researchers in CBESS are currently pursuing three main themes of research.
 The Preferences and Cognition cluster ask fundamental questions about how humans form judgments about uncertainty and values.
 The Competition and Strategic Reasoning cluster investigate how individuals anticipate and react to actions of others, and solve tensions between competitive and cooperative incentives.
 The Behaviour and Institutions cluster study how culture, society, and identity come together to influence how groups interact.

-For enquiries regarding the Centre, please contact the Director:
+For enquiries regarding the Centre, please contact:

 School of Economics